VCityTeam/py3dtilers/Tilers/GeojsonTiler/README.md

 This line will call the tiler and group features into cubes with size _100 x 100 x 100_.

 #### Road
 The 'road' group method will create "_islets_" based on roads.
+The roads must be Geojson files containing _coordinates_ as _LineString_ and intersections between roads.
 The program will [create polygons](https://web.ist.utl.pt/alfredo.ferreira/publications/12EPCG-PolygonDetection.pdf) from a graph made with roads: each intersection of the roads is a vertex, each segment of road between two intersections is an edge.
-The roads will be load from the directory _roads_ in the <path> and the group method can be used with _--group road_:
+The group method can be used with _--group road_:
 ```
 python Tilers/GeojsonTiler/GeojsonTiler.py --paths ../../geojson/ --group road
 ```
+The roads will be load from the directory _roads_ in the <path>.
 This command will use _road group method_ with the roads file in ../../geojson/roads/

 In this example, we keep only the features which are in a polygon.